 I have a recurring quarterly google calendar reminder to look at my personal finances and take action where required.
-This means checking whether I have too much or too little liquidity, making investment allocation decisions around parking money in liquid funds versus deploying in the stock market and finally, a check on the components of my stock portfolio and whether it needs any tinkering.
+This covers the basics like finding more information on the best life insurance policy for that year, budgeting for car repairs, and putting money aside for home maintenance.
+It also includes more complex stuff like checking whether I have too much or too little liquidity, making investment allocation decisions around parking money in liquid funds versus deploying in the stock market and finally, a check on the components of my stock portfolio and whether it needs any tinkering.
+Taking stock of how my investments are doing gives me an indication of how much money I have behind me to put towards big expenditures like a new home, for instance.
+Of course, I can get a good idea of how much I can afford to invest in real estate by using this calculator – https://www.sofi.com/home-affordability-calculator/.
+This way, I’m one step ahead before going on a property hunt and making any offers.

 With not much “tinkering” to do the last time, I spent time taking stock of my portfolio performance starting back in 2006.
 I focused on what went well and also went spectacularly wrong.
+Over the years, I have invested in all sorts of stock, from bei amazon investieren to up and coming tech companies, so there is a lot to inspect.
 Thankfully I had more of the former, but a not inconsequential number of “losers” whose impact on my overall portfolio was mitigated by the fact that they were from my early years of stock market investing.
 Not surprisingly, on reflection, the reasons for the bad investments bubble up into a few broad causes.

 So, my three biggest “what was I thinking!” investment mistakes over the years in ascending order of importance